 You should come in with a good idea of what you want to study but if you make a mistake or change your mind you'll have until mid-March to add new units and the end of March to withdraw from units or from your whole course.
 This process of adding and withdrawing from units of study is called enrolment variation.

-If you can't easily add units via MyUni (if they're advanced units of study where a special permission form needs to be signed) you can come into the Faculty Office with the signed special permission form and we'll help you.
+If you can't easily add units via MyUni (if they're advanced units of study where a special permission form needs to be signed) you can come into the Faculty of Science Information Office with the signed special permission form and we'll help you.
 Your special permission form needs to be signed by the lecture or unit coordinator before you submit it to the Faculty of Science office.

 By enrolling you've accepted your place at University.

 You'll get a MyUni login and password, a student card and a University e-mail address.

 Check your Uni e-mail regularly!
 Important mail about your degree will be sent here as well as Welcome information to help you find out about how University works.

 Log in to MyUni and browse around the information there - it's a great resource with lots of useful information and you can use it to change the units of study you are enrolled in up until a certain date each semester.

 Look at the degree planning tables in the Science Handbook - this is a good guide for full-time students.